Quantum dynamics under simultaneous and continuous measurement of noncommutative observables: Measurement model

 where

 is the unitary evolution operator between two consecutive measurements.
-After taking continuous limit: $\delta t \to 0$ and $\sigma \to \infty$ with $\zeta \equiv 1/(\delta t\, \sigma^2) = \mathrm{const.}$, unconditioned master equation of the system under the simultaneous and continuous measurement reduces to the Lindblad form \cite{H.-P. Breuer, H. M. W., K. Jacobs2, Lindblad, Gorini76}:
+After taking the continuous limit $\delta t \to 0$ and $\sigma \to \infty$ with $\zeta \equiv 1/(\delta t\, \sigma^2) = \mathrm{const.}$, the unconditioned master equation of the system under the simultaneous and continuous measurement reduces to the Lindblad form \cite{H.-P. Breuer, H. M. W., K. Jacobs2, Lindblad, Gorini76}:

+Here, $\gamma_i \equiv 2s_i \zeta$ is the measurement strength of $\hat{A}$ $(i = 1)$ or $\hat{B}$ $(i = 2)$.
+In addition, we can obtain the master equation for the measurement of a single observable $\hat{A}$ or $\hat{B}$ by setting $s_2$ or $s_1$ to be zero, respectively.
+Note that even for noninfinitesimal $s_i$, the master equation (\ref{eq:master}) for simultaneous and continuous measurement is still valid in the continuous limit $s_i / \sigma^2 \to 0$, unlike the results for the single-shot measurement in the previous section.